MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-09-02-frank-pesci.markdown

 {% include video.html vid="0DkiekeKwvE" %}

-There’s a new one that’s coming out this season in Santa Fe [written about Steve Jobs&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://www.npr.org/sections/deceptivecadence/2017/07/22/538088296/sing-different-steve-jobs-life-becomes-an-opera).
+There’s a new one that’s coming out this season in Santa Fe [written about Steve Jobs&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://www.npr.org/sections/deceptivecadence/2017/07/22/538088296/sing-different-steve-jobs-life-becomes-an-opera).
 It’s going to make a big splash and it’s by [Mason Bates&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Mason_Bates), who is a really well known composer and has been doing fabulous things, but this is his first opera and it is on a very large stage.
 So there obviously is an appetite for it, both from people who are programming it, the singers who are participating in it, and the public.
 So, that is encouraging to me, but also from being a singer and knowing singers and also knowing what I’m trying to do aesthetically, <span class="important">it still has to be singable</span>.
 {: .interviewee }

 It’s still at the base level, for me, has to be opera and has to be operatic.
 So, I don’t know if that answers the question particularly, but it’s always something that’s in the back of my mind, for sure.
 I’m always thinking about from the micro level of, “Is what I’m writing idiomatic for the type of people who I want to have sing it?”
 And then for the bigger level of, “How is this going to play?
 Will it engage audiences?”
 There’s a lot to think about all the time.